ryanwinchester/pagemark/README.md

 ```
 Explanation:

+1. `$title` - The title of the post or category taken from the file or directory name.
-1. `$breadcrumbs` is an array of breadcrumbs.
+2. `$breadcrumbs` is an array of breadcrumbs.
-2. `$index` is available if you have navigated to a directory, or an empty array otherwise
+3. `$index` is available if you have navigated to a directory, or an empty array otherwise
     - `$index['subcategories']` is an array of subdirectories in your current directory
     - `$index['files']` is an array of files in your current directory
-3. `$post` is a string of your parsed markdown content
+4. `$post` is a string of your parsed markdown content

 ## Using a different parser.